 Electricity is currently available on Erf 3562, Calvinia; and there is an existing abattoir on site.
 The water used for the krale (sheep folds) is sourced from an existing borehole, and water used for the slaughter floor and final carcase wash is obtained from the municipality.
 Sewage and refuse will be collected by the local municipality services.
-In addition, during the operational phase of the development, effluent/ waste water is and will be conveyed to the Municipal oxidation dams.
+The applicant has an agreement with Hantam Municipality that allows the abattoir to discharge their effluent / wastewater into the municipal Wastewater Treatment Plant in Calvinia.